jetbrains-academy/javascript-course/Variables/Declaration-Initialization-Usage/task.md

-Before we will talk about hoisting let's discuss a little about the lifecycle in JavaScript using the variable as an example.
+Before we talk about hoisting, let's discuss a little about the lifecycle in JavaScript using a variable as an example.
 ```
 Declaration -> Initialization -> Usage
 ```